MMintLab/calibration_postprocessing/README.md

 ```
 $ mkdir data
 ```
-Freely design the data directory according to your need.
-Again, We assume when the dataset pointcloud is returned from the object frame containing mild calibration error.
+Feel free to design the data directory according to your need.
+Again, the data files(.ply) are returned from the object frame containing mild calibration error.

 Example:
 ```